GZU-SAMLab/MSKD/README.md

 ## Distilled layer

-The 3 sets of layers we selected from the teacher model (YOLOR) are used in the backbone stage distiller, neck stage distiller, and head stage distiller they are:
+The 2 sets of layers we selected from the teacher model (YOLOR) are used in the backbone stage distiller and neck stage distiller, and they are:
-(), (), ().
+`(43,70,85,115)` , `(163,176,189,202)` .